Aryaman-leo/Aryaman-leo/README.md

 👯 I’m looking to collaborate on open-source AI and full-stack projects.

-⚡ Fun fact: I placed 3rd at E-Summit'23 held by IIT Bombay!
+⚡ Fun fact: I proudly secured 3rd place at E-Summit'23, IIT Bombay!

 🛠️ My Tech Stack
 Here are the technologies I'm proficient in: